nischalshrestha/standUp/README.md

 # Stand Up

-A simple that reminds you to stand up!
+A simple app that reminds you to stand up!